densh/densh.github.com/quasiquotes.md

 ## Lifting <a name="lifting"> </a>

-Lifting is typeclass-based approach to define representation of custom data types as Trees.
+Lifting is and extensible way to unquote custom data types in quasiquotes.
 Its primary use-case is support unquoting of [literal](#literal) values and a number of reflection primitives as trees:

     scala> val two = 1 + 1
     two: Int = 2

-    scala> q"$two + $two"
+    scala> val four = "$two + $two"
-    res10: reflect.runtime.universe.Tree = 2.$plus(2)
+    four: reflect.runtime.universe.Tree = 2.$plus(2)

-This code runs successfully because there is default `Liftable[Int]` instance that transforms integers into trees that represent literals. `Liftable` type is just a trait with a single absract method:
+This code runs successfully because `Int` is considered to be `Liftable` by default. (see [standard liftables](#standard-liftables)). `Liftable` type is just a trait with a single absract method that defined mapping of given type to tree:

     trait Liftable[T] {
       def apply(value: T): Tree
     }

+Whenever there is implicit value of `Liftable[T]` is available one can unquote `T` in quasiquote.
+A number of data types are supported natively and will never triger usage of `Liftable` representation even if it\'s available: subtypes of `Tree`, `Symbol`, `Name` and `Modifiers`.

+One can also combine lifting and unquote splicing:

+    scala> val ints = List(1, 2, 3)
+    scala> val f123 = q"f(..$ints)"
+    f123: reflect.runtime.universe.Tree = f(1, 2, 3)

+In this case each element of the list will be lifted separately and the result will be spliced into the quote.

-### Bring your own <a name="bring-your-own"> </a>
+### Bring your own <a name="bring-your-own-liftable"> </a>

 To define tree representation for your own data type just provide an implicit instance of `Liftable` for it: